liewsanmin/liewsanmin.github.io/_posts/2016-06-30-guide-to-scrape-data-from-an-investment-stock-website.md

 ![Markdown Image][2]

 Sounds easy enough?
-Good you're getting there.
+Good, you're getting there.

 ## Step 1:
 Before you we go into details you